Dimers and analytic torsion I

-canonically associated to the complex structure on $L_\chi$.
+where $\Omega^{(0,1)}(L_\chi)$ denotes $(0,1)$-forms with values in $L_\chi$.
+The $\dbar_\chi$ operator is canonically associated to the complex structure on $L_\chi$.
 It is well known that this is a zero index operator which is invertible iff $\chi\neq\Id$.
-Moreover its inverse has an explicit expression in terms of $\theta$-functions, which we now recall (see eg \cite{Fay_Theta}).
+Moreover its inverse has an explicit expression in terms of $\theta$-functions, which we now recall (see e.g. Chapter I \cite{Fay_Theta}).

 Consider the $\theta$ function with characteristics: